CodingGagan/markdown_test/install-and-configure/advanced-configuration/controller/cluster-controller.md

 * The Cluster Controller can only be enabled on your primary cluster.
 * The Controller itself and container RRS are available for all cluster types and configurations.
-* Cluster turndown, cluster right-sizing, and Kubecost Actions are only available for GKE, EKS, and Kops-on-AWS clusters, after setting up a provider service key.
+* Cluster turndown, cluster right-sizing, and nOps Actions are only available for GKE, EKS, and Kops-on-AWS clusters, after setting up a provider service key.

 Therefore, the 'Provider service key setup' section below is optional depending on your cluster environment, but will limit functionality if you choose to skip it.
 Read the caution banner in the below section for more details.